Rain further delays historically slow U.S. corn, soybean planting

-John Dee, meteorologist for Global Weather Monitoring said from 1.0 to 3.0 inches or more of rain fell over the weekend in the central Midwest and 0.5 inch to 1.5 inches is expected at midweek in the northern Midwest.
+John Dee, meteorologist for Global Weather Monitoring said from 1.0 to 3.0 inches (2.5 cm to 7.6 cm) or more of rain fell over the weekend in the central Midwest and 0.5 inch to 1.5 inches is expected at midweek in the northern Midwest.

 "The only planting that will take place will be in the southern two-thirds of Illinois, Indiana and Ohio the next couple of days," he said.
 "If it were all planted this would be perfect, there was pretty good planting progress last week but not like the week before."